CliMA/ClimaSeaIce.jl/docs/src/timestepping.md

 | Split RK3 | 3rd | Larger stable Δt | Production simulations |

-For coupled ocean-sea ice simulations with ClimaOcean.jl, the Split RK3 timestepper is recommended as it matches the ocean model's timestepping scheme.
+For coupled ocean-sea ice simulations with ClimaOcean.jl, the Split RK3 timestepper is recommended as it matches the ocean model's default timestepping scheme.